Message from the BC Public Library Partners

 The Select Standing Committee on Finance and Government Services is holding public consultations on the 2022 provincial budget in August and September.

-The BC Public Library Partners have submitted an application to present to the Committee and will be sharing messages about the value of public libraries and the advocacy ask for $22 million in 2022.
+The BC Public Library Partners (the Partners) have submitted an application to present to the Committee and will be sharing messages about the value of public libraries and the advocacy ask for $22 million in 2022.

 The Partners and BCLTA encourage you to participate in this consultation process and lend your voice to highlight the important role that public libraries play in your community.